loloof64/ChessBoardComponentStencil/src/components/loloof64-chessboard-stencil/readme.md

 * Events are sent when game is finished, as well as a move has been done on the board (i mean in human mode)
 * You can configure several colors: cells, coordinates, hovering cell indicator, ...

+## A little word of caution

+When chaining methods/events, you may experience some update issues.
+Indeed, often the cpu needs some time in order to update the component state.
+If you run into such issues, don't hesitate to use setTimeout with some milliseconds or hundreds of milliseconds

 ## CSS variables

 | Name                                                | Description                                                | Default     |